Seojin9m/Seojin9m/README.md

 Hi!👋

 I'm Seojin (or Terry), a second-year Computer Engineering student at the University of Waterloo.
-This Fall, I'm interning as an HTML5 JavaScript Developer at Cardinal Entertainment.
-I'm highly interested in and passionate about web development and mobile application engineering!
-Seeking Summer 2024 software internships and always curious to learn more about computer science 🙂
+I am actively seeking Summer 2024 Internship opportunities.
+I'm highly interested in and passionate about full stack engineering and mobile development!
+Feel free to reach out to me as I am always open to learn more about computer science 🙂

 📱 Social Media:
 [LinkedIn](https://www.linkedin.com/in/seojin-woo-67b992240/)